Add Light to Drill Press

 Other wise Done.
 Well until I plug in.
 I had thought I would use existing receptacle.
 Some time back I had added a separate power feed for drills light.
 My thought was unplug the drills light and plug this in but that will get old switching back & forth.
 It would nice if this was tied to drills light switch.
 So the project leaped again.
 Opening up the drill press to see where /how I could tie new lamp to drills wiring.
 Easy enough but decided I didn't want to hard wire new lamp.
 So Im adding receptacle on head that will be fed by drill press lamp switch.
 This will be worth the effort as I can replace this lamp if I ever find one by simply unplugging.
 Have option of lights and couple of different mount options.

 Had an old receptacle, made a small plate to match existing switch plate.
 Picture is plate finished but before drilling I clamped to drill.
 Drilled thru aluminum plate into drill head with tap drill for 10-24.
 Tapped the drill head 10-24.
-Then redrilled the plate holes larger.
-Cut hole for receptacle.
-Re clamped on drill, marked for receptacle hole.
+Then redrilled the plate holes larger, cut hole for receptacle.
+Re clamped on drill, marked drill for receptacle hole.

 Painted and installed new receptacle.
 Wiring was done inside head from top easier and to ensure clear of moving parts but switched panels will come out side.

 Reassembled pulleys and belt cover.
-I had light & bracket off. took stem to hardware to.
+I had light & bracket off, took stem to hardware to match threads.
 The threads are 3/8-24.
-Got a lock nut, resolder wiring.
+Got a lock nut, once home resolder wiring.
 Painted the lamp & bracket, different but looks better, greens aren't clashing.
 One of those things though when you stop looking at it you don't see anymore.
+Mounted, plug in new light.
+Works, comes on with drills light switch, but can be turned off independently.

 Added the striping, not sure why..,